-But changes never had the custom of forewarning, and more often than not they are triggered by seemingly meaningless things.
+But changes, as it happens, never had the custom of forewarning, and more often than not they are triggered by seemingly meaningless things.

 In Shinobu's instance it only took an apple.

-It was at the top of the bag she held in her arms, stuffed with groceries to the brim.
-It was half leaning against the paper surface in a seemingly stable position.
+It was at the top of the paper bag she held in her arms, stuffed with groceries to the brim.
+It was half-leaning against the paper surface in a seemingly stable position.

-Perhaps Shinobu shifted her arms a little, perhaps the frail balance between two strengths was already as it limits, perhaps it was fate, but the fact remained that the hem of the bag gave in under the tiny weight and the apple toppled out.
+Perhaps Shinobu shifted her arms a little, perhaps the frail balance between two strengths was already as it limits, perhaps it was fate, but the fact remained that the bag gave in under the tiny weight and the apple toppled out.

-She caught the movement with the corner of her eye and her hand shoot forward to catch the falling fruit only for it to bounce on her finger and spin forward.
+She caught the movement with the corner of her eye and her hand shoot forward to catch the falling fruit, only for it to bounce on her fingers and spin forward.

-Instinct followed instinct and the girl stepped after the rogue apple.
-It to bounce again in her palm before her too small hand could catch it.
-Another step forward and this time she managed to keep it in her small grip.
+Instinct followed and the girl stepped after the rogue apple.
+It bounced again in her palm before her small hand could catch it.
+Another step forward and this time she managed to hold it her grip.

 She smiled at the small victory when another movement caught her attention to her left.
 She turned her head and her smile disappeared, her eyes widened and time began slowing down.